MrMaxMeranda/mrmaxmeranda.github.io/_posts/2017_11/2017-11-28-cursed_css.md

 date: 2017-11-28
 categories: rant
 ---
-It's interesting mingling with people that have <em>similar</em> interests.
-In doing so, you can easily come across people that really <em>get up your nose</em> when it comes to your own personal taste, but their pet hates.
+It's interesting when we mingle with people that have <em>similar</em>
+interests.
+In doing so, we can easily come across people that really <em>get up our nose</em> when it comes to our personal taste, and their pet hates.

 So I crossed someone talking about how terrible CSS is.
 Yes, this person had a lot to say, and for the most part, a lot of what he presented did make sense.